peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public override string ToString();

 Returns this CBOR object in string form.
 The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.
-The returned string is not necessarily in JavaScript Object Notation (JSON); to convert CBOR objects to JSON strings, use the **M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)** method instead.
+The returned string is not necessarily in JavaScript Object Notation (JSON); to convert CBOR objects to JSON strings, use the <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> method instead.

 <b>Return Value:</b>